KeyboardCowboy/denver/README.md

-# Drush Environment Tool
+# Drush Environment Composer
 This is a fork of the sandbox project at https://drupal.org/sandbox/bleen18/1696714 which is based on the code by Eric Duran at http://drupal.org/sandbox/ericduran/1154642

-Define custom blanket environment settings.
+The *D*rush *Env*ironemnt Compos*er* allows you to define blanket settings to apply to your site in one command, such as enabling and disabling modules and setting variables.

 These can be defined in two different files and only apply to the site directory in which they are defined.